psycedelicAI/high-security-facility-concept/docs/assessment.md

 # Security Assessment – High-Security Facility Concept

-> Fullständig konceptbedömning av en högsäker teknisk anläggning med fokus på fysisk säkerhet, zonindelning, credential custody, privileged access, endpoint security, OPSEC och insiderresistens.
+> Full concept assessment of a high-security technical facility, with a focus on physical security, zoning, credential custody, privileged access, endpoint security, OPSEC, and insider resistance.

 ---